While you may feel like a dwarf among big bad brokers, it doesn’t mean that you have to take their abuse!

 The easiest way to keep records is to take a screenshot of each order you put, each trade you take, and other suspicious broker activity like odd price feeds.

 Not only is this good trade journaling, but it will come in handy if have been victimized by an errant fill.
-By properly tracking the trades you take, you can assure yourself that you will always have evidence needed to support your case in the event that you file a dispute with your broker.
+By properly tracking the trades you take, you can assure yourself that you will always have the evidence needed to support your case in the event that you file a dispute with your broker.

 File Legal Action